husaininazeer/ayn/mdfiles/notes/studies.usul-fiqh.essay.on-legal-capacity-and-its-relation-between-lochia-and-menstruation.md

 ---
 id: lit2q7wewb1b91nqdu2wivn
 title: On Legal Capacity and Its Relation between Lochia and Menstruation
+desc: >-
-desc: 'Legal capacity plays an significant role in the establishment of responsibility over the *mahkūm alayh*, which itself is central to discussions in legal theory (Usūl al-Fiqh).
+  Legal capacity plays an significant role in the establishment of responsibility over the *mahkūm alayh*, which itself is central to discussions in legal theory (Usūl al-Fiqh).
 Some types of legal capacities are subject to change due to external factors that affect an individual and their relationship with The Lawgiver and other human beings.
-This paper introduces legal capacities, menstruation, lochia, and the effect the latter two have on the former.'
+This paper introduces legal capacities, menstruation, lochia, and the effect the latter two have on the former.
-author: 'huscous'
 updated: 1706735491281
 created: 1706734506566
 tags:
   - usul-fiqh
   - essays
+author: huscous
 ---

 [Bib file](studies.usul-fiqh.essay.on-legal-capacity-and-its-relation-between-lochia-and-menstruation.bib-file.md) to export into LaTeX